dennis-tra/pcp/README.md

 operation of the provided service.
 Only because a benevolent big player jumps in as a sponsor the service continues to exist.

-## Description

 `pcp` leverages the peer-to-peer networking stack of [libp2p](https://github.com/libp2p/go-libp2p).
 It uses multicast DNS to find peers locally and the distributed hash table of IPFS for remote peer discovery.
+Unfortunately there is a significant drawbacks with this approach: It's slower than established centralised methods if you want to transmit data over network boundaries.
+A DHT query to find your peer can take 2 - 3 minutes.

-The `identify` discovery mechanism serves the same role as `STUN`, but without the need for a set of `STUN` servers.
+[comment]: <> (The `identify` discovery mechanism serves the same role as `STUN`, but without the need for a set of `STUN` servers.
 The libp2p `Circuit Relay` protocol allows peers to communicate indirectly via a helpful intermediary peer that is found via the DHT.
-This replaces dedicated `TURN` servers.
+This replaces dedicated `TURN` servers.)

-Of course there are some significant drawbacks with this approach: It's slower than established centralised methods if you want to transmit data over network boundaries.
-A DHT query to find your peer can take 2 - 3 minutes.

 ## Usage